apache/druid/docs/querying/dart.md

 id: dart
 title: "Dart query engine"
 sidebar_label: "Dart"
-description: Use the Dart query engine for light-weight queries that don't need all the capabilities of the MSQ task engine
+description: Use the Dart query engine for light-weight queries that don't need all the capabilities of the MSQ task engine.
 ---

 import Tabs from '@theme/Tabs';